 Santander UK is a financial services provider in the UK that offers a wide range of personal and commercial financial products and services.
 It has brought real competition to the UK, through its innovative products for retail customers and relationship banking model for UK SMEs.

 Our customers come from a wide range of backgrounds, and so do our people.
 We aim to reflect and celebrate diversity in our workplace in order to create an inclusive culture that adds real value to our business.
 We believe that having a diverse range of backgrounds and perspectives makes us stronger and helps us attract and retain talented people and develop them to their full potential.

-At 30 June 2017, Santander UK serves around 14 million active customers with c19,500 employees and operates through 826 branches (which includes 61 university branches) and 65 regional Corporate Business Centres.
+At 30 June 2019, Santander UK has around 24,000 employees.
+It serves around 15 million active customers, via a nationwide branch network, telephone, mobile and online banking; and 62 regional Corporate Business Centres.
 Santander UK is subject to the full supervision of the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) in the UK.
-Santander UK plc customers are protected by the Financial Services Compensation Scheme (FSCS) in the UK.
+Santander UK plc customers’ eligible deposits are protected by the Financial Services Compensation Scheme (FSCS) in the UK.